 Clutha District Council's main office located at 1 Rosebank Terrace in Balclutha becomes our Emergency Operating Centre in an event.
 Council service centres throughout the district have the ability to become ward co-ordination centres and other buildings have been identified as potential welfare centres.
 Residents will be notified on where to go and who to contact in a civil defence event/emergency.

 Community Response Plans outline what specific communities should do in a civil defence emergency or what action to take in advance of an emergency to prevent potentially devastating effects.

 When an emergency occurs, these plans will be activated by the community.
 Other agencies will respond to the event by activating their own plans and coordinating their activities to manage the impact on the community.

-Community plans are being worked on for various communities in the Clutha District and are already in place for Pounawea and Newhaven.
+Community plans are being worked on for various communities in the Clutha District.
+The full Toko Mouth plan is complete and available for download here.
 Residents wanting to know more about community plans can contact our Emergency Management Officer on 03 419 0200 or 0800 801 350.

 Residents will be informed of relevant assembly points and/or evacuation points during a civil defence event or emergency.

 These will depend on which areas/towns (or part of areas/towns) of the district are affected during the event.

 If you're interested in offering your services as a civil defence volunteer, there are a number of organisations you can contact.

 If you would like to help out in a welfare capacity contact:

 The Clutha District Council employs an officer within the Regulatory Services Department to organise and co-ordinate our Civil Defence initiatives and to keep our emergency systems up to date and at a high state of readiness.